JuliaReach/JuliaReach-website/content/home/software.md

 # Order that this section appears on the page.
 weight: 60

-title: Recent Posts
+title: Software
-subtitle:
+subtitle: Check our Julia packages

 content:
   # Page type to display.
 E.g. post, talk, publication...
-  page_type: post
+  page_type: project
   # Choose how many pages you would like to display (0 = all pages)
   count: 5
   # Filter on criteria